luna983/luna983.github.io/README.md

 ## TODO

-* Replace CV with the academic version
+* Change font: replace with a more modern and lighter look